 The official language of 21 countries, the second most spoken language in the United States and in the world of business: having a good knowledge of Spanish is today both a personal and professional advantage.

 Teaching foreign languages is a particularly perilous exercise.
-Giving Spanish lessons included!
+Giving Spanish classes included!

 Although certain languages like Spanish are supposedly easier to learn, it’s still true that a good teacher makes all the difference.